 "It is possible.
 I can help.
 Tell me more."

 When you feel like hope and joy are absent from your life, you form an identity of yourself based on the negatives in your life.
 All the good things that happen throughout the day are not "noticed", instead the unique negative occurrences become your focus.
 It's time to get a clearer picture of life and to realize that hope is there and that your identity of self can be changed.
 Once you get this new perspective, you can begin to look at the behaviors that you want to change and working toward creating the life you desire.

 Each person's identity is unique, however, the way it is developed often follows a similar pattern.
-Our goal is to help you see the process that you are using to create your identity minute by minute throughout the day and to assist you in modifying that process in order to create the identity you want.
+My goal is to help you see the process that you are using to create your identity minute by minute throughout the day and to assist you in modifying that process in order to create the identity you want.